jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [x] `None of the above`

 Feedback: Correct!
 By design, there is minimal change associated with going from one framework to another.

+#### 3. While using the inference engine, when do you need to specify the framework used in the original model?

+- [ ] When loading the network to IENetwork
+- [ ] When specifying the device to use for inference
+- [ ] When starting the inference with ExecutableNetwork
+- [x] `Never`

+Feedback: Correct!
+Once converted to IR, inference engine does not care what the original format was.